La Paz, Baja

 Annabel was itching to get back into the ocean to snorkel after our amazing experience of snorkelling with Whale Sharks in Australia, so we booked onto a tour to Isla Espiritu Santo with a guide that had been recommended to us by a friend.

-Balandra beach is probably the most well know of all the gorgeous beaches near La Paz and a bus from town drives the coastal road taking passengers to and fro these beaches (see details below).
+Balandra beach is probably the most well know of all the gorgeous beaches near La Paz and a bus from town drives the coastal road taking passengers to and from these beaches (see details in our, Getting Around Section, below).

 The bus journey of half an hour is really pretty and passes some very beautiful bays before heading out to Balandra and Telecote beaches.